python-poetry/poetry/docs/basic-usage.md

 Likewise if you have command line tools such as `pytest` or `black` you can run them using `poetry run pytest`.

 {{% note %}}
-If managing your own virtual environment externally, you do not need to use `poetry run` or `poetry shell` since you will, presumably, already have activated that virtual environment and made available the correct python instance.
+If managing your own virtual environment externally, you do not need to use `poetry run` since you will, presumably, already have activated that virtual environment and made available the correct python instance.
 For example, these commands should output the same python path: